NeverSinkDev/FilterBlade-Public-Assets/README_OptionFile.md

 - HasExplicitMod: Use "Mods" instead to generate the special multi-list and operator GUI
 - BaseType and other idents with long value lists.
 Use the TierList-config parameter instead.

-Do not add additional filtering UIs to tierlists, as allowing the users to e.g. add "ItemLevel >= 60" to Uniques Tier 2 will cause all Tier 2 Uniques that don't fulfill this requirement to not be handled in the tierlist and all down into the pink "error" rule.
+Do not add additional filtering elements (such as itemlevel, corrupted...) to tierlists. as allowing the users to e.g. add "ItemLevel >= 60" to Uniques Tier 2 will cause all Tier 2 Uniques that don't fulfill this requirement to not be handled in the tierlist and all down into the pink "error" rule.

-Otherwise, adding more options is usually okay, but be careful when removing options as removing the UI does not invalidate the changes that users made here.
+Otherwise, adding more options is usually okay, but be careful when removing options.
+The UI does not remove the changes that the users made here and users will be 'stuck' with invisible changes.
 Not even section-resets will help here as they are controlled by the UI elements.
-These users will, once they even figured out the problem, use the "Review changes" module on "Advanced" to delete these old changes.
+These users can (if they figure it out) use the "Review changes" module on "Advanced" to delete these old changes.

-These UIs don't edit the filter, but rather "expose" these properties to be "exposed" in the GUI to allow users to edit them.
+These UIs don't edit the filter directly, but rather "expose" properties of the filter in the GUI to allow users to edit them.
-Meaning if you add an ItemLevel slider to a rule and that rule does filter by ItemLevel, the slider will display this value and allow the user to edit it.
+If you add an ItemLevel slider to a rule and that rule does filter by ItemLevel, the slider will display this value and allow the user to edit it.
 On the other hand, if that rule does not filter by ItemLevel yet, the slider will be on "any" and the user can add this filering if they desire.

 ### ![#f03c15](https://placehold.co/15x15/7CFC00/7CFC00.png) Title

 Title for the GUI.
 Can be anything.
-If ommited (null or empty string), the filter rule name will be used.
+If ommited (null or empty string), the filter rule name / query-id will be used.

 ### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) TierList-config